santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 The resulting stroke outline is acceptable to the eye, but not great in terms of the number of points in the outline.

-As I mentioned eariler, my objective is to see if such outlines can be used in type engineering (font making), especially for variable fonts.
+As I mentioned earlier, my objective is to see if such outlines can be used in type engineering (font making), especially for variable fonts.
 However, variable fonts need interpolatable shapes.

 For glyphs to interpolate correctly, they must be compatible across all masters.
 This means they must have the: